 Living happily in their modest abode, the Sharma family is proud – for all the right reasons.
 Their goodwill is built on a palpable foundation of a strong value system within which the daughters are treated as queens and are taught gender equality.
 This tiny family is not chasing a creamy layer of affluence, but of greater social relevance.
 The unit also sees the mother (Tanuja) having an equal say in the rules of the house, as opposed to Aditya’s (Vivek Oberoi) household that is autonomously ruled by the rich patriarch, Om (Satish Shah).

 “Kisi zulfonwali ke saath… dono sulag rahe the”

-Saathiya also dissects the late ‘90s and early 2000 trends wherein a group of youngsters turn entrepreneurs post the advent of computers.
-The era is transformational as is the cinema that Mani Ratnam and team conceptualizes.
+Saathiya also dissects the late ‘90s and early 2000 trends wherein a group of youngsters turns entrepreneurs post the advent of computers.
+The era is transformational as is the cinema that Mani Ratnam and team conceptualize.

 “Taaza gire patte ki tarah, sabz-e-laan part lete hue…

 Saat rang hain bahaaron ke, ek ada mein lapete hue…”